how-to-add-custom-html-to-your-wordpress-forms

 How to Add Custom HTML Code to Your WordPress Contact Form

-Do you want to embed custom HTML code snippets on your WordPress contact forms?
+Do you want to add custom HTML code snippets on your WordPress contact forms?
 Adding custom HTML to your form is a great way to get creative and enhance your forms.

-So in this tutorial, I’ll walk you through through installing WPForms, creating a form, adding an HTML block, and pasting your code.
+So in this tutorial, I’ll walk you through installing WPForms, creating a form, adding an HTML block, and pasting your own code.
+I’ll also share a few copy-and-paste HTML snippets you can use right away.

 Add Custom HTML to Your WordPress Form! 🙂